bpanel-org/bpanel/README.md

 Uncomment the relevant `build:` sections in `docker-compose.yml` for the services you want to build, then run `docker-compose build`

+## Logging
+By default, the bPanel server will log to your console and create a debug.log file in your prefix directory (defaults to `~/.bpanel`).
+The logger can be configured via command line arguments, your `config.js`, environment variables (prefaced with `BPANEL_`).
+See [Configuration](#configuration) for more on setting bPanel configurations.

+bPanel uses the [blgr](https://github.com/bcoin-org/blgr/) module for logging.
+You can set custom values for level, file, console, and shrink.
+All but level are boolean (true/false).
+Available options for level are: none, error, warning, info, debug, and spam.
+See [blgr](https://github.com/bcoin-org/blgr/) for more info.

 ## Extending bPanel